CamilleClipet/first_hosted_project/README.md

 ## Aim

-The aim was to learn how to host a website on Firebase and see if it could be used as a simple database solution
+The aim was to learn how to host a website on Firebase and see if it could be used as a simple database solution.
+Additionally, I set up the Firebase Hosting Github Action, which allows to deploy to a new preview channel for every PR.

 ## Resources